What is Body Contouring?

 After your body contouring surgery, dressings and bandages will be placed to cover the incision areas.
 You will likely have drainage tubes inserted at some of the sites to drain fluids caused by the surgical trauma.
 You’ll need to wear compression garments on some of the areas to reduce swelling and to help your body adjust to its new contour.

 Be sure to follow all of your post-operative instructions carefully.
 Recovery times are dependent on the procedures and areas involved.
-It is important to remember to be gentle with your incision sites, and you’ll have to avoid any physical activity for up to six weeks following body contouring.
+It is important to remember to be gentle with your incision sites, and you’ll have to avoid any physical activity for up to six weeks following any surgical procedures.

 Procedure statistics – more than 600 cases.